• Sofia Montella

 Whether it’s caused by emotional pressure, illness, major life changes, or burnout, your body has a way of signaling distress.
 And your hair?
 It’s one of the first places to show it.

-At The Warehouse Salon in Fairfield, NJ, we help clients navigate hair health from the root up—including those frustrating moments when stress seems to be stealing your shine.
+At The Warehouse Salon in Fairfield, NJ, we help clients work through hair health from the root up, including those frustrating moments when stress seems to be stealing your shine.
 Here's what to know, what to watch for, and what actually works.

 What Is Stress-Induced Hair Loss?